flyseq/drosophila_assembly_pipelines/assembly/README.md

 # Genome assembly workflow
-The genome assembly pipeline.
+The genome assembly pipeline is provided, step by step, in individual scripts.
+To ensure reproducibility and consistency of compute environments, each step was run either in a container or a Conda environment.

+Note that older versions of many of these programs have been specified here for the sake of consistency across our assemblies.
+In many cases there have been significant updates to these programs.
+Please use the most up-to-date versions for best results.

+## Conda environment setups

-## Installing BUSCO
+## 1. BUSCO
-We used [BUSCO v3](https://gitlab.com/ezlab/busco/-/tree/3.0.2) to assess assembly completeness through each step.
-BUSCO v4 was released during the course of this work and should be used, but we maintained v3 through the pipeline for internal consistency.
+We used [BUSCO v3](https://gitlab.com/ezlab/busco/-/tree/3.0.2) to assess assembly completeness through each step of the assembly.
+[BUSCO v4](https://gitlab.com/ezlab/busco/-/tree/4.1.4) was released during the course of this work and was used to assess the completeness of the final assemblies.

-BUSCO was installed in a Conda environment:
+### BUSCO v3:
 ```bash
 conda create --name buscov3
 git clone --branch "3.0.2" https://gitlab.com/ezlab/busco.git